Connect with us

 The Federal Aviation Administration’s fundamental guidance for the responsibility of air traffic controllers states: “The primary purpose of the air traffic control system is to prevent a collision involving aircraft.”
 Air traffic controllers are also charged with providing “a safe, orderly and expeditious flow of air traffic” and other services supporting safety, such as helping pilots avoid mountains and other hazardous terrain and hazardous weather, to the extent they can.

 Air traffic controllers’ jobs vary.
-Tower controllers the local control that clears aircraft to take off and land, making sure that they are spaced safely apart.
+Tower controllers provide the local control that clears aircraft to take off and land, making sure that they are spaced safely apart.
 They also provide ground control, directing aircraft to taxi and notifying pilots of flight plans and potential safety concerns on that day before flight.
 Tower controllers are aided by some displays but mostly look outside from the towers and talk with pilots via radio.
 At larger airports staffed by FAA controllers, surface surveillance displays show controllers the aircraft and other vehicles on the ground on the airfield.

 This FAA animation explains the three basic components of the U.S. air traffic control system.